“Please state your name for the record.”

 Ashrinn nodded.
 “That fits with what we know of his personality.”

 “I’ll tell you what I was told at my initiation.
 Asharos claims he found this book when he was a child.
-He couldn’t read it, but he liked the picture on the cover so much that he kept it, hiding it under his bed.
+He couldn’t read it, but he liked the picture on the cover so much that he kept it.
+He kept it hidden under his bed.
 He says it wasn’t until a couple years later, when he could understand most of what was inside, that he came to understand that the book was one of the forbidden ones and so guarded it.

 “I don’t know how much credence to give this, but he claims he learned how to use the things written in the book.
 Magic.
 With it, he summoned a goddess he calls Atraxia and spoke to Her.
 That’s why he started that cult.
 He says She gave him explicit instructions for it.
 While anyone is free to join, he has very specific criteria for anyone wishing one of the higher positions.
 The higher the position, the higher the standards are.
 There are five people that can get close to Asharos, myself included.”